emaphp/eMapper/README.md

 **Raw results**

 <br/>
-Through the **sql** method we can query the database to obtain the result without further processing.
+Through the **sql** method we can query the database to obtain a result without further processing.
 Result type will depend  on the mapper class that we are using.

 ```php
 //call sql method